-The Company's reported results will be affected by fluctuations in the US dollars to Canadian dollars and Canadian dollars to Mexican Pesos exchange rate.
-As of July 31, 2020, a 10% appreciation of the Canadian dollars relative to the US dollars would have decreased net financial assets by approximately \$192 (April 30, 2020 - \$175).
-A 10% depreciation of the US Dollar relative to the Canadian dollars would have had the equal but opposite effect.
-A 10% appreciation of the Mexican Pesos relative to the Canadian dollars would have decreased net financial assets by approximately \$8 (April 30, 2020 - \$9) and a 10% depreciation of the Mexican Pesos would have had an equal but opposite effect.
+The Company's reported results will be affected by fluctuations in the US dollar to Canadian Dollar and Canadian Dollar to Mexican Peso exchange rate.
+As of October 31, 2020, a 10% appreciation of the Canadian Dollar relative to the US Dollars would have decreased net financial assets by approximately \$274 (April 30, 2020 - \$175).
+A 10% depreciation of the US Dollar relative to the Canadian Dollar would have had the equal but opposite effect.
+A 10% appreciation of the Mexican Peso relative to the Canadian Dollar would have decreased net financial assets by approximately \$20 (April 30, 2020 - \$9) and a 10% depreciation of the Mexican Peso would have had an equal but opposite effect.
 The Company has not entered into any agreements or purchased any instruments to hedge possible currency risk.